JC Raulston Arboretum Plant Sale

 'Teasing Georgia' is quite the flirt and beautiful to boot!
 This award-winning rose has gorgeous two-toned blossoms–with a golden yellow center surrounded by pale yellow petals.
 A fragrant, repeat bloomer, "Georgia" produces showy cut flowers and is disease-resistant.

-Teasing Georgia shrub rose
+Teasing Georgia climbing rose

 Winchester Cathedral poduces masses of elegant flowers at regular intervals throughout the summer season.
 This is a very robust rose with a delicious and strong old rose fragrance.
 It is a sport of the beautiful 'Mary Rose'.